Recap: The Simpsons S 7 E 10 The Simpsons138th Episode Spectacular

 This episode contains examples of:

-- Biting-the-Hand Humor: Troy McClure's self-introduction (see above) mocks some of Fox's most embarrassing efforts of The Nineties — the Documentary Of Lies Alien Autopsy and The Chevy Chase Show, a late night talk show that lasted less than two months in 1993.
+- Biting-the-Hand Humor: Troy McClure's self-introduction (see above) mocks some of Fox's most embarrassing efforts of The '90s — the Documentary of Lies Alien Autopsy and The Chevy Chase Show, a late night talk show that lasted less than two months in 1993.

 - Bollywood: Parodied in the "Homer and Apu" deleted scene.

-- Clip Show: Albeit with even more Lampshade Hanging of the concept than usual for this show, and the only Simpsons clip show that doesn't have the Simpsons family sitting around and remembering past adventures (like they did for "So It's Come to This: A Simpsons' Clip Show," "Another Simpsons Clip Show," and later, "All Singing, All Dancing," and "Gump Roast").
+- Clip Show: Albeit with even more Lampshade Hanging of the concept than usual for this show, and the only Simpsons clip show that doesn't have the Simpsons family sitting around and remembering past adventures.

 - Exact Words: The announcer asks which two popular Simpsons characters died in the past year, with the answer being Bleeding Gums Murphy (who did die in season 6's "Round Springfield") and Dr. Marvin Monroe, but it's incorrect because "they were never popular."